gabepublic/docker-staticsite-nginx/README.md

 - The following tasks can be performed manually or by running the scripts included with this repo.

-- [Optional] to run the scripts, you need to make them executable first
+- To run the scripts, you need to make them executable first
 ```
 $ cd <project_folder>/docker-staticsite-nginx
 $ chmod +x *.sh
 ```

-- To do it manually, copy the command inside the script file
+- [Optional] To do it manually, copy the command inside the script file

 ## Develop